-Instruction 3 L Hours per week
+3 L Hours per week

 3 Hours

-Duration of SEE 60 Marks
+60 Marks

-SEE 40 Marks
+40 Marks

-CIE 3
+3

-Credits 5

 - 1. To familiarize students with various services provided by an operating system. - 2.
 To introduce the concepts of process, process synchronization and process scheduling. - 3.
 To deal with different approaches of memory management. - 4.
 To facilitate understanding of the structure and organization of the file system. - 5.
 To provide understanding of Protection and security aspects of operating systems